AI-Assisted Scientific Assessment: A Case Study on Climate Change: The AI Environment

-An \emph{evidence panel} provides a list of documents, that are used in the LLM's context.
+\paragraph{Evidence} An \emph{evidence panel} provides a list of documents that are used in the LLM's context.
 Entries include a generated summary snippet, bibliographic information (title, authors, venue) and metadata (e.g., citations) retrieved from \href{https://openalex.org}{OpenAlex}.
 For a document to be used as a reference, authors need to add it to the evidence panel first, either by direct upload or via a built-in search function.
 In addition to results from Google Search, we also implement lookup from a collection of around 1,660 scientific papers on the topic of AMOC, that were collected and retrieved in advance.
-For this corpus we convert papers to Markdown using the LLM and use both BM25~\citep{bm25} and dense retrieval~\citep{karpukhin-etal-2020-dense} on document chunks.
+For this \emph{AMOC corpus} we convert papers to Markdown using the LLM and use both BM25~\citep{bm25} and dense retrieval~\citep{karpukhin-etal-2020-dense} on document chunks.
 See Appendix \ref{sec:rag-settings} for implementation details.